-The Sari Project: Perhaps the most versatile garment in the world, the sari is an incredible design contribution from India.
+The Sari Series: Perhaps the most versatile garment in the world, the sari is an incredible design contribution from India.
 Its drape is referenced the world over and worn by millions of women on a daily basis.
-Though, what can be worn in over 100 different ways has overwhelmingly been whittled down to one recognised style of draping, known as the Nivi drape:
+It is versatile and adaptable to context, environment and culture, with its making directly tied to the livelihoods of millions of karigars (craftspeople).
+Traditionally, it is a single piece of unstitched fabric with variable densities in its parts – with heavier weights allowing for it to drape correctly.
+Today, its definition includes textiles woven by mill or by hand, often with one density.
+Though, what can be worn in over 100 different ways has overwhelmingly been whittled down to one recognised style of draping, known as the Nivi drape.

-- Creating the first digital anthology of drape, documenting how-to drape 82 sari styles through short, design-led films
+- Creating the first digital anthology of drape, documenting over 80 how-to drapes through short film.

 - Exploring the sari’s past, present and future in 3 independent films directed by filmmakers Q, Bon Duke, Pooja Kaul.